galletsophie/dsti-sql/README.md

 # Data Wrangling with SQL

-This repository contains classwork in SQL:

-5 challenges I completed to validate the class.
+This repository contains 5 SQL challenges completed for a SQL class.